What Happens If the VA Denies Your Claim?

 The VA often makes decisions based on:

-That’s why getting guidance early — or after a denial — can change everything.
+That’s why obtaining thorough independent medical evaluations early — or after a denial — can provide the necessary clinical clarity.

 Final Thoughts: A Denial Is a Detour — Not a Dead End